-Yet revelation, as portrayed in the Bible, is an account of ‘divine knowledge’ dispensed from God to human beings.
+Yet revelation, as portrayed in the Bible, is an account of ‘divine knowledge’ dispensed from God to human beings, as Aquinas might suggest.
 There is no mathematical challenge to solve, nor any observation to account for.
-Instead, God implants His divine revelation into a mind as he pleases.
+Instead, God implants His divine revelation into certain minds as He pleases.
 So, how do humans receive this divinely revealed knowledge?
 Two competing theologies are offered.
 One suggests that God offers His revelation haphazardly, regardless of human activities.
 Revelation is purely unreasonable and nothing people do affects whether or not they receive the revealed truth.
-The other more popular theology suggests that humans have the potential to compel a deity to reveal his truth (i.e. by means of prayer).
-However, the latter poses challenges.
+The other more popular theology suggests that humans have the potential to compel a deity to reveal his truth (i.e. by means of prayer or prostration and sacrifice).
+However, the latter view poses challenges.
 For example, what does Abraham or Moses do to receive a revelation from God?
 Seemingly nothing, save for finding mysterious favorability in God’s eyes.
 Yet others, like Job, who follow the correct and pious path, are punished wantonly.

 For example, in an age of nuclear weapons and the technology to destroy all life on earth several times over, the lesson of theological skepticism toward human knowledge is well taken.
 Today, teleological questions are being re-introduced regarding science and technology.
 What is the purpose of our knowledge?
 Where is the scientific project going?
 Surely, unfettered scientific inquiry cannot be good for its own sake (i.e. life-affirming) when it produces the means to destroy all life.